-6 Discussion and broader implications of the analysis
+6. Discussion and Broader Implications of the Analysis

-6.1 The realisation of clitics
+6.1.
+The Realization of Clitics

-Recall from Table 2 that third person clitics are simply the spellout of the inflectional information without the base, while local person clitics spell out person, number and case without the support morphemes found in strong pronouns.
-Under the current account the realisation of third person clitics would amount to the spellout of the π >#>CL>K sequence without the nP, which is governed by the VI rules in (46)-(49).
-Similarly, local person clitics can be thought of as realised by the rules in (34)-(36), without the support morpheme, which is assumed to realise the base n.
+Recall from Table 2 that third-person clitics are simply the spell-out of the inflectional information without the base, while local person clitics spell out person, number, and case without the support morphemes found in strong pronouns.
+Under the current account, the realization of third-person clitics would amount to the spell-out of the $\pi$ # cL K sequence without the nP, which is governed by the VI rules in (46-49).
+Similarly, local person clitics can be thought of as realized by the rules in (34-36), without the support morpheme, which is assumed to realize the base n.

-Recall that third person pronouns have adjectival endings (also present on other pronominal modifiers such as possessives and demonstratives).
-The realisation of φ - and case features as clitics has the additional benefit of making the exponents more universally applicable in realising agreement morphology on nominal modifiers.
+Recall that third-person pronouns have adjectival endings (also present on other pronominal modifiers such as possessives and demonstratives).
+The realization of $\phi$ - and case features as clitics has the additional benefit of making the exponents more universally applicable in realizing agreement morphology on nominal modifiers.
 The only difference between them may be that nominal agreement morphology does not involve person agreement (Baker 2008).
-And omitting n in pronouns leaves us with a π -projection intact.
-Feminine clitics provide a window in how the spell out of clitics and agreement affixes may be differentiated.
-Feminine clitics je.CL.F.SG.GEN/joj.CL.F.SG.DAT/ju.CL.F.SG.ACC contain an additional -j- that adjectival agreement affixes lack (-e.F.SG.GEN/-oj.F.SG.DAT/-u.F.SG.ACC), and it is precisely this morpheme that is argued to be the realisation of the π -node in the context of case (46).25 a. Čuo sam je. heard.M.SG AUX.1.SG CLT.3.F.SG.ACC 'I heard her.'
+And omitting n in pronouns leaves us with a $\pi$ -projection intact.
+Feminine clitics provide a window into how the spell-out of clitics and agreement affixes may be differentiated.
+Feminine clitics je.CL.F.SG.GEN, joj.CL.F.SG.DAT, and ju.CL.F.SG.ACC contain an additional -j- that adjectival agreement affixes lack (-e.F.SG.GEN/-oj.F.SG.DAT/-u.F.SG.ACC), and it is precisely this morpheme that is argued to be the realization of the $\pi$ -node in the context of case, (46).

-Apart from the immediate morphological consequences that the non-realisation of the nP base has, its absence also accounts for further differences between strong pronouns and clitics, namely their animacy restrictions.
-Specifically, strong pronouns must refer to animate/human entities, whereas clitics allow inanimate referents (50).
+Apart from the immediate morphological consequences that the nonrealization of the nP base has, its absence also accounts for further differences between strong pronouns and clitics, namely their animacy restrictions.
+Specifically, strong pronouns must refer to animate/human entities, whereas clitics allow inanimate referents, (50).

-(50) Clitics vs. pronouns, animacy/humanness (Despić 2011:240)
+(50) Clitics vs. pronouns, animacy/humanness (Despić 2011: 240)